- Why WorkCast

-But importantly, all easily avoided with a little planning and foresight.
+What most people won’t tell you, is that all of these issues can all be easily avoided with a little planning and foresight.

 Webinars are no different.
-I've been running them for well over a decade now, and like to think I've seen (and made!) the majority of issues that can be made.
+I've been running webinars for well over a decade now, and like to think I've seen (and made) the majority of mistakes that can be made.
 If there's one thing I'm confident in saying, however, it's that each and every one of them can be easily avoided (or at the very least, quickly rectified) with the right information and understanding.

 Webinars offer a simple and effective way to communicate with clients, colleagues and prospects.
 And, as with all technology, it’s worth learning the basics of the webinar platform you're using to ensure you’re getting the most from it.
 This includes any PowerPoint slides you want to use, for instance.

 All webinars require thorough research, planning and forethought.
 Once they’re underway, they can move fast, with participants covering a lot of information in a short space of time.
-It makes sense then to prepare (we recommend starting around two weeks in advance) and ensure you’ve edited, rehearsed and uploaded your PowerPoint slides well in advance.
+It makes sense then to prepare and ensure you’ve edited, rehearsed and uploaded your PowerPoint slides well in advance.